 There is a myth that DOMS is caused by lactic acid build-up.
-Lactic acid only lasts in your muscles 1-2 hours after finishing a workout, so that’s not likely the cause.
-Resistance training causes micro-tears of muscle fibers, which draws increased blood flow and inflammation to the area (you may even notice some mild swelling), which stimulates the pain receptors in the muscle cell and makes them more sensitive to movement.
+But lactic acid only lasts in your muscles 1-2 hours after a workout.
+Resistance training causes micro-tears of muscle fibres, drawing increased blood flow and inflammation to the area, even leading to mild swelling, which stimulates the pain receptors in the muscle tissue and makes them more sensitive to movement.

 How to deal with muscle soreness

-- Try longer warm ups before your resistance training
+- Try longer warmups before your resistance training.